The impact of language and culture on global export and marketing

 The world we live in today is more connected than ever.
+With COVID-19, businesses are looking at ways to survive and expand during the crisis.
 This opens a multitude of opportunities, especially for organisations looking to find new business overseas.
 In this guide, we’ll first ask some general export questions before looking at how web translation can help your business to tackle those international markets you’ve been looking at.

 Before we look at how language, culture and localisation can support your international growth online, we need to evaluate the solidity of your export plans.